Wrongful conviction of Peter Sullivan

 Peter Sullivan (born 1956/57) is a British man who was wrongfully convicted of the murder of Diane Sindall in 1987.
 He served 38 years in prison before being exonerated by DNA evidence on 13 May 2025, at the age of 68.
 He is the longest-serving known victim of a miscarriage of justice in British history.
+As of 2026, the identity of the murderer is unknown, with him believed to be a serial rapist and murderer who operated around the area, known as The Beast.

 Murder and investigation

+Sindall was murdered nearby to the rear of this church.

-On the morning of 2 August 1986, the body of 21-year-old Diane Sindall, of Seacombe, Merseyside, was found half-naked in an alleyway off Borough Road in Birkenhead.
-Her face had been beaten and mutilated with a blunt object, she had been stabbed repeatedly in the chest and genitals, and had been raped.
+On the morning of 2 August 1986, the body of 21-year-old Diane Sindall, of Seacombe, Merseyside, was found half-naked in an alleyway near Fearnley Road off Borough Road in Birkenhead.
+Her head and face had been beaten with a blunt object, theorised to have been either a crowbar or a car jack, she had been stabbed repeatedly in the chest and genitals, and had been raped.
+Large sections of her body had been mutilated when the attacker bit her.
 The night before, Sindall had left The Wellington Hotel in Bebington where she was working as a barmaid to save money for her forthcoming wedding.
 She had intended to drive home, but ended up walking along Borough Road after running out of fuel in Birkenhead.
+Sindall was seen walking along Borough Road near the Mersey Tunnel by passing drivers, with the last known individual seen with her a man of a similar age, walking backwards and speaking with her, with Sindall seeming uncomfortable.
+He was wearing a leather jacket, jeans, and had a haircut similar to a crew cut.
+This is believed to be the only sighting of the serial rapist and murderer known as "The Beast of Birkenhead".

-Witnesses reported hearing screaming, and seeing and hearing a couple arguing, between midnight and 2am on 2 August.
-Sindall had sustained a fractured skull and injuries to her face consistent with being beaten with an object, possibly a pipe or brick, and had been sexually assaulted, with mutilation of the breasts and lacerated genitals.
+Witnesses reported hearing screaming, and seeing and hearing a couple arguing, between midnight and 2 a.m on 2 August.
+Sindall had sustained a fractured skull and injuries to her face consistent with being beaten repeatedly with a blunt object, and had been sexually assaulted, with mutilation of the breasts and lacerated genitals.
 It was thought that Sindall had remained alive for some time after the attack.
 The cause of death was brain haemorrhage, probably caused by multiple blows to her head.
 Her body was examined by a pathologist who said that her injuries were "the very worst" he had ever seen on a body "outside of a road traffic accident".
-The man responsible for the crime has been dubbed The Mersey Ripper, The Beast of Birkenhead and The Wolfman.
+The man responsible for the crime has been dubbed the "Mersey Ripper", "the Beast of Birkenhead", and "The Wolfman".
+Two weeks later her partially burned clothing was recovered by police at Bidston Hill.

 The murder caused revulsion, fear and anger in Merseyside, with many women afraid to be out alone on the streets.
 The murder investigation which followed was the largest in the history of Merseyside Police.